kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 ### Scenarios

-1. Swap is enabled on a node's host system, but the CRI does not permit Kubernetes workloads to use swap.
+1. Swap is enabled on a node's host system, but the kubelet does not permit Kubernetes workloads to use swap.
 (This scenario is a prerequisite for the following use cases.)
 1. Swap is enabled at the node level.
 The CRI can be globally configured to